jrnd-io/jr-kafka-connect-source/README.md

 - _jr_executable_path_: Location for JR executable on workers.
 If not set, jr executable will be searched using $PATH variable.

 At the moment for keys the supported format is _String_.
-For values there is also support for _Confluent Schema Registry_. and _avro schemas_ are supported.
+For values there is also support for _Confluent Schema Registry_ and _avro schemas_ are supported.

 ## Examples